Roger Stone: Arrest and indictment

-On January 25, 2019, in a pre-dawn raid by 29 FBI agents acting on both an arrest warrant and a search warrant at his Fort Lauderdale, Florida, home, Stone was arrested on seven criminal charges of an indictment in the Mueller investigation: one count of obstructing an official proceeding, five counts of false statements, and one count of witness tampering.
-The same day, a federal magistrate judge released Stone on a US$250,000 signature bond and declared that he was not a flight risk.
-Stone said he would fight the charges, which he called politically motivated, and would refuse to "bear false witness" against Trump.
-He called Robert Mueller a "rogue prosecutor".
-In the charging document, prosecutors alleged that after the first WikiLeaks release of hacked DNC emails in July 2016, a senior Trump campaign official was directed to contact Stone about any additional releases and determine what other damaging information WikiLeaks had regarding the Clinton campaign.
-Stone thereafter told the Trump campaign about potential future releases of damaging material by WikiLeaks, the indictment alleged.
-The indictment also alleged that Stone had discussed WikiLeaks releases with multiple senior Trump campaign officials.
+On January 25, 2019, Stone was arrested at his Fort Lauderdale, Florida home by FBI agents on seven criminal charges: one count of obstructing an official proceeding, five counts of false statements, and one count of witness tampering.
+He was released on a $250,000 bond and vowed to fight the charges, which he called politically motivated.
+Prosecutors alleged that after the first WikiLeaks release of hacked DNC emails in July 2016, a senior Trump campaign official was directed to contact Stone about any additional releases and determine what other damaging information WikiLeaks had regarding the Clinton campaign.
+Stone then told the Trump campaign about potential future releases of damaging material by WikiLeaks.

 On February 18, 2019, Stone posted on Instagram a photo of the federal judge overseeing his case, Amy Berman Jackson, with what resembled rifle scope crosshairs next to her head.
 Later that day, Stone filed an apology with the court.
 Jackson then imposed a full gag order on Stone, citing her belief that Stone would "pose a danger" to others without the order.

 Trial and conviction

 Stone's trial began on November 6, 2019, at the United States District Court for the District of Columbia.
-Randy Credico testified that Stone urged and threatened him to prevent him testifying to Congress.
+Randy Credico testified that Stone urged and threatened him to prevent him from testifying to Congress.
 Stone had testified to Congress that Credico was his WikiLeaks go-between, but prosecutors said this was a lie in order to protect Jerome Corsi.
 During the November 12 testimony, former Trump campaign deputy chairman Rick Gates testified that Stone told campaign associates in April 2016 of WikiLeaks' plans to release documents, far earlier than previously known.
 Gates also testified that Trump had spoken with Stone about the forthcoming releases.

-After a week-long trial and two days of deliberations, the jury convicted Stone on all counts – obstruction, making false statements, and witness tampering – on November 15, 2019.
-After the trial, one of the jurors emphasized that the jury did not convict Stone based on his political beliefs.
-On November 25, a decision denying a defense motion for acquittal was released.
-The judge wrote that the testimony of Steven Bannon and Rick Gates was sufficient to conclude that Stone lied to Congress.
+On November 15, 2019, after a week-long trial and two days of deliberations, the jury convicted Stone on all counts: obstruction, making false statements, and witness tampering.